annulen/sysdig-wiki/Writing-a-sysdig-Chisel,-a-Tutorial.md

 > sysdig -c countsc

-The output is not very exciting and looks like this
+The output is not going to be very exciting and will look like this

 > event!